-- For producers, it means more options to choose the scheme that is right for them and reduce the need for multiple audits. - For seafood buyers, it means simpler, more consistent data to guide their purchasing decisions. - For NGOs, it means more open and verified information to help promote environmental sustainability.
+- For producers, it means more options to choose the right scheme for them and reduce the need for multiple audits. - For seafood buyers, it means simpler, more consistent data to guide their purchasing decisions. - For NGOs, it means more open and verified information to help promote environmental sustainability.